-- X (array-like or sparse matrix of shape = [n\samples, n\features]) Input features matrix. - raw\score (bool, optional (default=False)) Whether to predict raw scores. - start\iteration (int, optional (default=0)) Start index of the iteration to predict.
+- X (numpy array, pandas DataFrame, H2O DataTable's Frame, scipy. sparse, list of lists of int or float of shape = [n\samples, n\features]) Input features matrix. - raw\score (bool, optional (default=False)) Whether to predict raw scores. - start\iteration (int, optional (default=0)) Start index of the iteration to predict.
 If <= 0, starts from the first iteration. - num\iteration (int or None, optional (default=None)) Total number of iterations used in the prediction.
 If None, if the best iteration exists and start\iteration <= 0, the best iteration is used; otherwise, all iterations from start\iteration are used (no limits).
-If <= 0, all iterations from start\iteration are used (no limits). - pred\leaf(bool, optional (default=False)) Whether to predict leaf index.

-pred\contrib (bool, optional (default=False)) - Whether to predict feature contributions.
+If <= 0, all iterations from start\iteration are used (no limits). - pred\leaf (bool, optional (default=False)) Whether to predict leaf index. - pred\contrib (bool, optional (default=False)) Whether to predict feature contributions.